|

 still had the intention of dropping out so as to devote myself full-time to

 journalism, which I was very passionate about.
-Recalling it now, I cannot but thank one of my elder brothers
+Recalling it now, I cannot but thank one of

-school.
-His argument was that upon
+of medical school.
+His argument was

-graduation no one could prevent me from doing what I would like to do.
-And so I completed medical school, and
+that upon graduation no one could prevent me from doing what I would like to

-subsequently fulfilled the duties of a doctor while still having an
+and subsequently fulfilled the duties of a doctor while still having an

 opportunity to pursue writing.

-NMT: As you mentioned before, it seems that
+NMT: As you

-during that period, one could not find any faculty within Saigon University
+mentioned before, it seems that during that period, one could not find any

-that did not publish a magazine or bulletin: from the one published by the
+faculty within Saigon University that did not publish a magazine or bulletin:

-Faculty of Pharmacy to the others produced by the Faculty of Letters and the
+from the one published by the Faculty of Pharmacy to the others produced by

-Faculty of Law, and by the General Union of Students…Do you have anything
+the Faculty of Letters and the Faculty of Law, and by the General Union of

-more to add about the student magazine Tinh Thuong?
+Students…Do you have anything more to add about the student magazine Tinh Thuong?

 NTV: In my opinion, that the magazine survived